 Mind Mapping Step-by-Step

 Mind mapping is a creative process in itself and, as such, the techniques and approach might vary from one person to the next. iMidQ has a great guide on how to make a mind map.
-Here’s a brief summary of the steps in that guide:
+Here’s a creative brief summary of the steps in that guide:

 - Determine your central topic